L-meck/happy/README.md

 - [Lab3: responsiveTable](https://pub.dev/packages/responsive_table)

-Get in touch on here by starring this Project.
+Get in touch on by starring this Project.